LazinoX/KOENIGSEGG.MIRROR/README.md

-# KOENIGSEGG.MIRROR
+# Koenigsegg-MIRROR-
-So, its been a while I started practicing HTML and CSS. after learning positions in CSS, i thought about giving it a try and here it is.
-A Koenigsegg mirror website which feels like Aston Martin.
-At First, I created a website a mix of .px and % at the same time.
-I looked horrible when zoomed in.
-But thgis time, with %, vb and vh only.
-Now, it doesnt looks horrible when zoomed in but the website is not responsive tbh. ;>
+After learning positions in CSS, i thought about creating a mirror website